 There are two ways to go about doing this.

 The first is by building your credibility through organic methods such as marketing on Facebook.

-And, the second is to generate leads though paid campaigns then to warm them up.
+And, the second is to generate leads through paid campaigns then warm them up.

-Today, we’ll look at how you can quickly establish a trusting relationship with your subscribers using both orgain or paid traffic.
+Today, we’ll look at how you can quickly establish a trusting relationship with your subscribers using both organic and paid traffic.

 Specifically, we’ll dive into organic Facebook Marketing and take a brief look at making YouTube and Facebook ads work.

 And, the most important thing we’ll discuss today is – How to clean your lists.
 Cleaning your list is the very first thing to do before you ever send an email campaign.

 You can jump to that or any section of this article by clicking the headline in the menu below.

 By following along with this article you’ll understand exactly how I’ve been able to consistently get open rates as high as 22%.

 Now, let’s take a quick look at exactly what an email list is.